darktjm/gamesup/README.md

 (recording to a plain-text description for editing and binding, as well as of course replaying).
 If I ever get the latter working, I'll upload it as a separate project here.

+I'm in the middle of rewriting it, but I decided to go ahead and put the old version here as well.
+Don't rely on it.
+It's probably full of bugs.
+Compile with "gcc -o indrv{,.c}" or some such.
+It has issues.
+Not only is it way too simplistic, but the vibration doesn't seem to work quite right.
+Run as root, preferably before inserting the controller:

+    indrv -d "Wireless Controller" < indrv.map

+Syntax for indrv.map is pretty stupid: key <old> key <new> or axis
+<old> axis <new>.
+I don't support key->axis/axis->key or axis
+inversion (part of why I'm doing the rewrite).
+It relies on
+<linux/input-event-codes.h>, which I've gone ahead and put my current
+copy here as well so you don't have to ask me where it comes from.

 Lately my ds4's started to flake out, though.
 It won't connect just by pressing the button; I have to set it to pairing mode and use a